Saint Patrick’s Church

 Location

-Although the gates of the church are closed, you will be able to catch a glimpse of the ruins of the church, as well as the scattered gravestones that surround it.
+The gates are typically opened between 11 a.m. and 3 p.m.
 The entrance is located at the end of High Street, near the top of Allen Street and Patrick’s Lane.
-A car park exists beside Keyser’s Lane, although it should be noted that this particular car park can be extremely busy, depending on the time and the day of the week (it is right beside the town centre, which makes it an extremely popular place to park).
+There is a car park on High Street.
+However, it can be extremely busy, depending on the time and the day of the week (it is right beside the town centre, which makes it an extremely popular place to park).